logo chic morocco

 Where is Rabat?

-Rabat is bathed by the Atlantic Ocean and is therefore located in the western part of the country, halfway between the northernmost Atlantic destinations (Tangier, Asilah) and the southernmost (Essaouira, Agadir).
-A fundamental fact of its geographical location is its proximity to the most populated city in Morocco (Casablanca, 90 km), which brings it closer to the concept of a large metropolitan area, since the area has been immersed for years in an urban growth that has given birth to other modern cities in the area, such as Mohammedia.
+Rabat is bathed by the Atlantic Ocean, thus located in the western part of the country, halfway between the most northern Atlantic destinations (Tangier, Asilah) and the most southern ones (Essaouira, Agadir).
+A fundamental aspect of its geographical location is its proximity to Morocco’s most populated city (Casablanca, 90 km), which brings it closer to the concept of a large metropolitan area, as the zone has been immersed in urban growth for years, giving birth to other modern cities in the environment, like Mohammedia.

-But what is truly a metropolitan area is the union of Rabat and Salé: these two cities are barely separated by the humble Bu Regreg river, and practically share the same rhythm of life and the same services.
-Adding the population of both, the number of inhabitants exceeds 1.5 million.
+But what truly is a metropolitan area is the union of Rabat and Salé: these two cities are just separated by the humble Bu Regreg River, and they practically share the same pace of life and services.
+Adding both populations together, the number of inhabitants exceeds one and a half million.

 How to get to Rabat?

-These are the distances that separate Rabat from the rest of the major tourist destinations in Morocco:
+These are the distances separating Rabat from the rest of Morocco’s major tourist destinations:

 • Casablanca: 80 km